Your Reliable Las Vegas Defective Product Team

-We have successfully taken cases to trial on machinery defects, auto defects, tire failure, seat belt failure, metal fatigue, and ladder failure.
-These have been against major companies, such as Firestone and Toyota.
+We have successfully taken cases to trial involving machinery defects, auto defects, tire failure, seat belt failure, metal fatigue, and ladder failure.
+These lawsuits have been against major companies, such as Firestone and Toyota.

 Visit our Product Liability FAQ to learn more.

 Nevada’s product liability laws are favorable to consumers.
 Nevada follows the doctrine of strict product liability, meaning that a defendant is liable when a plaintiff proves that a product is defective, regardless of whether or not the defendant was intentionally negligent.

 According to Nevada law, in order to establish a claim of strict liability for a defective product, a plaintiff must prove the following elements:

 - The defendant was either: